-How to Survive the Peeling and Flaking that Comes with Using a Retinoid
+How to Survive the Peeling and Flaking that Comes With Using a Retinoid

 Jane: “Start Gradually”

 How gnarly was it?
-My derm put me on Retin-A Micro for acne back in my early thirties.
+My derm put me on Retin-A Micro for acne back in my early 30s.
 I used it for about ten years.
 My retinol uglies came in the form of lots of flaking and redness, but it sure helped clear up those breakouts!
 I can’t remember how long the “uglies” lasted, but my dermatologist had me take the usage down to every few days.
-She ultimately switched me over to a creamier, more moisturizing version: Retin-A Cream .01%.
+She ultimately switched me over to a creamier, more moisturizing version: Retin-A Cream .01 percent.

 Meg: “Try it over moisturizer”

-My dermatologist then upped my dosage to a generic form of Tretinoin at 0.1% when my skin broke out freshman year of college.
+My dermatologist then upped my dosage to a generic form of tretinoin at 0.1 percent when my skin broke out freshman year of college.
 The high concentration and my overuse led to chemical burns on my chin after a week.
 My skin healed after about a week of proper use, icing of the area, and a simple moisturizer.

 This past year, I discontinued my use of prescription retinoids all together and switched to The Ordinary’s Granactive Retinoid 2% Emulsion, and I haven’t had any irritation.
 To be safe, I initially put it over my moisturizer when I first switched.
 I’ve been using it for two months and only seen positive results.